williamFalcon/deep-learning-gpu-box-build-instructions/README.md

 # deep-learning-gpu-box-build-instructions
 Instructions and parts for building a deep learning GPU box

+#### After following these instructions you'll have:
+1. A sick GPU box with multuple GPUs set up.
+2. A functional OS ready for deep learning.

 ## Parts

 | Part | Brand / Link | Purpose | Quantity | Optional? |